ranjeev75/dev-test-generalist/README.md

 - Create a project **README.md** where you'll put your project description, project setup, notes, assumptions etc...
 - When finished send over the GitHub repo and any other links
 - You will need to install docker on your machine to get your database working, it is suggested that you use the latest beta version of docker with it's native hosting features for OSX and Windows users.
-- Provide CURL based examples on how to interact with your API (GET, POST and DELETE)
+- Provide CURL based examples on how to interact with your API (GET and POST)
 - The database layer is provided to you via Mongo in a Docker container, the instructions below will start the Mongo 3.3 database on your machine and populate it with sample bike data for your api
 - Use any modern language you see fit to get the job done, obviously it will have to work with Mongo 3.3